SaiPrajwalReddy/BeyondCompare/README.md

 DataComparion Tool for comparing Large files

 # Technologies Used
    -	Apache Spark
   -	    Java
-    -   Spark SQL
+  -	    Avro

  # What is This?